Sorry, you need to enable JavaScript to visit this website.

 Reports

-The Department of Behavioral Health conducts regular service reviews and analyzes data to help us design and implement recovery oriented services that are available when needed and easy to access no matter the age or neighborhood.
+The Department of Behavioral Health analyzes data to help design and implement recovery-oriented services that are available when needed and easy to access no matter the age or neighborhood.
 We also conduct annual consumer satisfaction surveys to engage directly with the people we serve.
 We make this information available to the public so consumers, clients, advocates, and our partners are empowered to work with us to build a high performing behavioral health system.

-For additional information or inquiries, please contact Laura Heaven, LICSW, Director of Organizational Development, at (202) 671-4147 or [email protected].
+For additional information or inquiries about any of the below reports, please contact Laura Heaven, LICSW, Director of Data and Performance Measurement, at (202) 671-4147 or [email protected].

 This dashboard shows information about the number of people who received behavioral health services from providers in the District of Columbia using the same data set of paid service claims as in MHEASURES.